agejevasv/goradion/README.md

 ```

 ## Run
-On Windows just double click the downloaded exe, on other OSes:
+On Windows just double click the downloaded exe (or run via cmd to use flags), on other OSes:
 ```bash
 # Starts with preset radio stations
 goradion-<version>